adobe-type-tools/afdko/README.md

 Installation
 ------------

-:warning: **WARNING** After June 30th 2019 the afdko will officially only support Python 3.6 or later.
-See #741 for details.
+:warning: **WARNING** :warning: After June 30th 2019 the AFDKO will officially only support Python 3.6 or later.
+See [#741](https://github.com/adobe-type-tools/afdko/issues/741) for details.

 The AFDKO requires [Python](http://www.python.org/download) 2.7, 3.6
-os later.
+or later.

 Releases are available on the [Python Package Index](https://pypi.python.org/pypi/afdko) (PyPI) and can be installed